 A label with a metallic effect is a great way to obtain a premium look and feel for your product.
 In many industries, competition is at an all-time high, so now more than ever on-shelf appearance is of the utmost importance.
 Achieving a metallic effect was historically a cumbersome, lengthy, and expensive process – with printers either required to mix special inks or use special equipment to apply a hot or cold foil stamp to the label.
 This added time and material costs to the job; costs that could only be absorbed through extremely long print runs.
 As such, metallic effects were out of reach for smaller customers looking for short runs of their labels.

-With the advent of digital label printing and the ability to print on metallic substrates, we can now easily achieve a metallic effect, even on short runs, without exorbitant time and material costs.
+With the advent of digital metal label printing and the ability to print on various metallic substrates like brass, stainless steel or aluminum, we can now easily achieve a metallic effect, even on short runs, without exorbitant time and material costs.
 Our prepress team can simply apply a metallic effect to your current design, thereby avoiding a rebrand or redesign of current packaging.
 On the other hand, if you’re not satisfied with your current design, we can assist in creating a design that will really “pop” when applying metallic effects.

 How do we do it?